© 2026 WLRN

 For 26-year-old Vinicius Perez, this reality hits especially close to home.
 After moving to the U.S. from Venezuela in 2023, he has been living with his mom and brother in Kendall.
 To him, it is less like a preference and more like the only practical option.

-The family formerly lived in Coral Gables but moved to Kendall in the search of more space for an affordable price.
+The family previously lived in Coral Gables but moved to Kendall in the search of more space for an affordable price.

 “The cost of living is so high that it’s complicated to live alone,” he said, explaining that even a small apartment in his area would run him “around $1,500 to $1,800,” a price that doesn’t include the stack of other monthly expenses.

-To cope with this situation Perez would often tighten his budget by ceasing to go out with friends and cutting some corners to save extra money.
+To cope with the situation, Perez would often tighten his budget by ceasing to go out with friends and cutting some corners to save extra money.

 But the pressure of having to pause his independence weighs on him heavily.

-Perez cuts costs by getting around on an electric bike, which helps him save but still doesn’t make independence easier.
-But that is an imperfect solution.
-After finishing his shift as a cashier at a Subway in Coral Gables earlier this year, he was struck by a car.
+Perez cuts costs by getting around on an electric bike to help him save money.
+But, after finishing his shift as a cashier at a Subway in Coral Gables earlier this year, he was struck by a car.
 The driver was at fault, he says, but did not have good insurance.
-As a result, he did not receive a dime for the incident.
+As a result, he did not receive a dime for the crash.

 Then, he was fired from his job and lost all his savings.